 8. Sales Were Not Spectacular, With Some Exceptions

-Rounds, one carat and smaller, were not moving well at all, and selling prices were soft.
+Rounds, one carat and smaller, were not moving well at all, and selling prices were soft at the JCK Las Vegas trade show.
 A couple of companies specializing in fancy shapes reported decent sales, especially for Cushions and side stones.
 This may reflect an interest in something “different,” an item that may catch the interest of consumers who are not captivated by the traditional items.

 In a way, this is a surprising trend.
 For many months, retailers are reporting that they are selling proportionately more items that cost less, so why are they stocking up on higher price-point items?
 One possible answer is that higher end is doing well, the mid-range is stuck and lower cost items are plentiful.

-9. Handmade, One Of A Kind Design Is Hot
+9. Handmade, One of A Kind Design Is Hot at All Las Vegas Trade Shows

 Well-designed items are capturing the attention of consumers and generating sales.
 It is about differentiation, offering something new and different (yes, “different” is important) with high-quality production.
 It makes a big difference.